 Hello, and welcome to my little corner of the interweb.
 I started piano lessons when I was eight, and bought my first computer, a TRS-80 Model 1, when I was 13.
 Since that time, my life has followed a path that has straddled those two loves.

-I have both a BA and an MFA in Electronic Music.
+I hold a BA and an MFA in Electronic Music.
 I’m a huge believer in education, and have paid back my amazing teachers (Herb Bielawa, Maggi Payne, and Pauline Oliveros, to name a few) by teaching others.
 I’ve taught college-level music in the past, and now deliver lectures at colleges and trade schools, write articles for various music magazines, and blog here.
 My goal is to expose as many people as possible to the wonders of music, empowering them to find their unique musical voice.

 I’ve always been a gear nut – I think it comes with the territory.
 I started collecting synthesizers and recording gear when I was in my teens, and have constantly learned and grown as a composer, producer, engineer, and performer during that time.
-I had always been a pianist and synthesist, but then about 20 years ago I discovered the Hammond organ, and subsequently spent my time learning the performance practice of that instrument, as well as the rest of the electro-mechanical instruments of the 70’s.
-You can hear the fruit of that labor in the album “Fire Trucks I Have Known”, on the albums page.
+I had always been a pianist and synthesist, but then about 25 years ago I discovered the Hammond organ, and subsequently spent my time learning the performance practice of that instrument, as well as the rest of the electro-mechanical instruments of the 70’s.
+You can hear the fruit of that labor in the album “Fire Trucks I Have Known”, on my Bandcamp page.

-Finally, I’ve lived in the San Fernando Valley for the last five years in order to work for Disney.
+I’ve lived in the San Fernando Valley for the last eight years in order to work for Disney.
 However, my heart will always be in Marin County, where I grew up.
 You can take the boy out of Mill Valley, but you can never take Mill Valley out of the boy.

 Thank you for coming.
 I greatly appreciate it, and hope that you find some music or knowledge here that appeals to you.

 Burbank, CA 8/15/20